-This is our most popular Positive Handling course for schools.
-We train a group of your staff in the knowledge, skills and judgement required to use physical interventions.
+Our most popular Positive Handling course for schools.
+We train a group of your staff in the knowledge, judgement and skills required to use physical interventions.

 WHAT: a tailored course for your school team which is based on the Department of Education Guidance on the Use of Reasonable Force.
-It is based on an educationally accredited OFQUAL-recognised BTEC vocational qualification in Positive Handling.
+It is based on an educationally accredited OFQUAL-recognised vocational qualifications in Positive Handling and subject to our Institute of Conflict Management Quality Award systems.

 WHEN: on a day of your choice for an INSET or Twilight session (see FORMATS above).